Risk management and internal control

 Legislation and regulations

-HMS Group doesn’t use financial instruments for hedging or other risk management, so the company is not exposed to such kind of risks, including price and liquidity risks.
+The Group does not use financial instruments for hedging or other risk management and, as a result, the Group is not exposed to risks relating to hedging.

 The Group has no material foreign exchange mismatch.
-The company operates primarily in Russia, with the majority of its revenue generated in Russian rubles.
-Operating costs are also mainly Russian ruble denominated and 98 percent of debt is also in Russian rubles.
+The Group operates primarily in Russia, with the majority of its revenue generated in Russian rubles.
+Operating costs are also mainly Russian ruble-denominated and almost 100 percent of debt is in Russian rubles.

 Credit and liquidity risks

-At the end of 2019, the Group accumulated Rub 10.0 billion of available cash.
-Considering all the above factors, HMS considers its exposure to credit and liquidity risks as immaterial.
+At the end of 2020, the Group accumulated 10.4 billion rubles of available cash.
+The Group didn’t exceed the credit limits of any of the banks during the reporting period.
+Considering all the above factors, the Group estimates its exposure to credit and liquidity risks as immaterial.